 Return recent or missed FaceTime calls on Mac

 You can quickly return a recent FaceTime call (including calls you missed) from FaceTime, Notification Center, a reminder, or the Dock.
-See FaceTime requirements.
+See FaceTime audio and video call requirements.

 Return a call from FaceTime